terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 tags: ['Testing', 'Clean Code']
 image: '/posts/dont-be-ok-with-spaghetti-code.png'
 ---
-A few weeks ago, I received a job description through a recruiter, and one sentence instantly caught my attention:
+A few weeks ago, I received a job description through a recruiter and one sentence instantly caught my attention:

 > Our app got built on spaghetti code, so need to be ok with that.